Cooking from Scratch, Pantry Staples & Mixes

 Brown Sugar RecipeBrown Sugar Recipe

-Now it is time for the fun part of mixing it all together.
-Don’t worry it is not as messy as you might think.
-The molasses covers the sugar and by the end, your hands are not covered in sticky stuff – just a little brown sugar.
+Now it is time for the fun part.
+Pour in your molasses into the center of the bowl and work it into the sugar, mixing it all together with your hands.
+Don’t worry, it is not as messy as you might think.
+The sugar and molasses stick together and not on your fingers.
+By the end, your hands are surprisingly clean.

 Brown Sugar RecipeBrown Sugar Recipe